 The Plaza de Santa Ana/Huertas area lies at the heart of a triangle.
 It is bordered to the east by the Paseo del Prado, to the north by c/Alcalá and along the south by c/Atocha.
 Puerta del Sol can be found at the western tip.
 The city reached this district after expanding beyond the Palacio Real and the Plaza Mayor.

+If you are looking for where to stay in Madrid for a cultural experience, choose Paseo del Arte.
 Madrid’s three world-class art museums, The Prado, Reina Sofia and Thyssen-Bornemisza, are wedged into the Paseo del Arte.
 This stretch has the added advantage of being adjacent to the tranquil botanical gardens, while nearby is the stately Parque del Retiro.
-These are perfect places to visit if you need a break from the frenzied city centre.
+These are the perfect places to visit if you need a break from the frenzied city centre.

 If it is atmosphere you are looking for, then the historic districts of Madrid de los Austrias and Ópera are the places to be.
 Tangled streets, Flemish-inspired architecture and the extravagant Plaza Mayor dominate the former.

 Ópera on the other hand is a more refined, stately quarter, defined by the imposing Palacio Real and the elegant Plaza de Oriente. Ópera is one of the most pleasant and relaxed barrios in the city.

 One of Madrid’s great avenues, Gran Vía cuts a swathe through the city from east to west.
 Be sure to look up to feast your eyes on a panoply of architectural styles, sculptures and facades.
 To the north lie the bars and clubs of Chueca and Malasaña; to the south the sights and sounds of Sol and Huertas.